rzzzwilson/Random-Stuff/Why_I_left_Apple.rst

 drop their device support like a hot rock after you buy it.

 What other Apple behaviour has me wondering what's in the water over there?
 The Apple Watch?
 What is that for?
-If it *replaced* the iPhone I could see a use, but not as something that only works *with* an iPhone.
+If it *replaced* some of the iPhone functionality I could see a use, but not as something that only works *with* an iPhone.
 The iPad Pro?
-Time will tell, but I suspect that's another lemon, unless my developer bias for laptops is showing.
+Time will tell, but I suspect that's another lemon, unless my developer bias for grunty laptops is showing.
 An iPad stylus?
 I know what Steve thought of that!

 Pity Apple doesn't make insanely great hardware *and* software anymore.
 They have all the hallmarks of a company that has lost its way, and is just